archiewald/blog/_posts/2019-01-06-being-dev-1-year.md

 - lighting talks each week,
 - atmosphere of friendship and helping each other.

 [WarsawJS](https://warsawjs.com/) - local community giving **so much** to developers in Warsaw (not only).
-Extremely positive organisers make every event a pleasure to attend.
+Extremely positive organizers make every event a pleasure to attend.
 Personally I participated in:

 - monthly meetups,
 - workshops - really cool events where you get a pro training in some frontend related topic for a fraction of usual costs.
 You can find what we did on each on my [github](https://github.com/archiewald?utf8=%E2%9C%93&tab=repositories&q=warsawjs&type=&language=).
 There is a post I wrote about one [here]({{ "/1ppm/2018/03/03/battleship-MVC" | absolute_url }})